For the longest time, the food pyramid is considered to be the standard in promoting good health.

 It turns out I was wrong.

 Not only was I able to break my previous record.
 But I don’t feel tired after the lifts!

-- Migraine – yes really painful migraine that oftentimes stays for days. (three days is the most extreme one) the only drug that worked for me is Excedrin.
-I even had to order this from the U.S. because no drug work for me in the Philippines.
+- Migraine – yes, an excruciating migraine that frequently stays for days. (three days is the most extreme one) the only drug that worked for me is Excedrin.
+I even had to order this from the U.S. because no medicine works for me in the Philippines.

-- Lethargy – and I mean the really bad kind, where your brain doesn’t function and it also does not want you to do anything.
+- Lethargy – and I mean the horrible kind, where your brain doesn’t function, and it also does not want you to do anything.